dneflas/portfolio-generator/README.md

 * NPM - Inquirer

 ## Installation
 To run this application, you will need to have Node.js installed on your machine.

-## Usage
-To look at this application, you will need to clone the repository to your local machine and run it from there.
+Clone the repository to your local machine and run it from there the command line.